-Pope says he’s worried about homosexuality in priesthood
+Pope says he’s worried about homosexuality in the priesthood

 - Southwest apologizes after gate agent reportedly mocked 5-year-old named Abcde

-In the interview, Francis says homosexuals shouldn’t be allowed to become priests or join other religious orders, even while living in service to the church, the Christian community and the “people of God.”
+Still, Francis, as he has in the past, stressed that gay Catholics contribute to the life of the church.
+He said the church must always remember that “they are persons who will live in the service of the church, of the Christian community, of the people of God.
+Let’s never forget this perspective.”

+Francis in his papacy has sought to stress that while obeying church teachings, the faithful must also be compassionate and open to others with different views.

-Catholic teaching considers homosexual activity sinful.
+Catholic teaching considers homosexual activity sinful, and that everyone, except married heterosexual couples, should abstain from sex.